Khadeeejah/Technical-Writing/ckzsycw0x007t9ss123rydbzr.md

 ### Address

 The address solidity value type has two similar kinds, namely address and address payable.
 It is a data type to store a 20-byte value representing the Ethereum address.
-The main difference between these two types is that an address payable is an address you can send ether to, while a plain address cannot be sent ether.
+The main difference between these two types of addresses is that an address payable is an address you can send ether, while a plain address cannot be sent ether.
 We can implicitly convert from address payable to address, whereas conversions from address to address payable must be explicitly done via payable ( address &gt;).

 ```plaintext
 address testAddr = 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4;